StarlyTTV/Super-Mario-Sunshine-but-you-lose-health-every-10-seconds/README.md

 ## Preparations ##
 To get this to work you need the following thing already set up:
-* Super Mario Sunshine (US Version) playable on the Dolphin Emulator (I can't tell you where to get the ROM)
+* Super Mario Sunshine (US Version) --> I can't tell you where to get that
+* The Dolphin Emulator setup to play the Game: https://dolphin-emu.org/

 ## Adding the Code ##
 After having the game and emulator set up, right click on the game, follow these steps: